webpack/webpack.js.org/content/how-to/set-up-hmr-with-react.md

 ---
-title: How to Configure Hot Module Replacement with React?
+title: How to Set Up Hot Module Replacement with React?
 ---
 Hot Module Replacement (HMR) exchanges, adds, or removes modules while an application is running without a page reload.